 The fire and the response from Paris tour operators demonstrate why all operators need to have a solid strategy and plan in place to quickly respond to natural disasters, social unrest, and other unexpected occurrences that disrupt their itineraries or operations.

-Memories France offered customers already booked on tours that visited the cathedral the opportunity to change to a new itinerary including Notre Dame’s Island, the Sainte Chapelle and the Conciergerie, the prison that housed Marie-Antoinette.
+Memories France offered customers already booked on tours that visited the cathedral the opportunity to change to a new itinerary including Notre Dame’s Island, the Sainte Chapelle, and the Conciergerie, the prison that housed Marie-Antoinette.

-“This new version of our tour will give us the opportunity to salute the mastery of the 13th century architects and builders of Notre Dame, whose talent has ensured she endured this terrible fire,” said Siobhan Pigot, Business Development Director of Memories France.
-“We hope that in this way our guests will still be able to be a part of the ongoing history of this incredible monument, and that we will all be able to participate in her future.
+“This new version of our tour will give us the opportunity to salute the mastery of the 13th-century architects and builders of Notre Dame, whose talent has ensured she endured this terrible fire,” said Siobhan Pigot, Business Development Director of Memories France.
+“We hope that in this way our guests will still be able to be a part of the ongoing history of this incredible monument and that we will all be able to participate in her future.

-Pigot added, “Our distribution partners also reacted swiftly, contacting us immediately to discuss solutions we could work on together, putting measures in place to ensure all guests could be contacted rapidly, cancelling and refunding those booked over the coming days, and working with us to facilitate the loading of the alternative tour as fast as possible.”
+Pigot added, “Our distribution partners also reacted swiftly, contacting us immediately to discuss solutions we could work on together, putting measures in place to ensure all guests could be contacted rapidly, canceling and refunding those booked over the coming days, and working with us to facilitate the loading of the alternative tour as fast as possible.”

-Johannes Reck, co-founder and CEO of GetYourGuide, tweeted that all customers booked on Notre Dame experiences on the platform would be refunded and offered an alternative complimentary Paris tour.
+Johannes Reck, co-founder, and CEO of GetYourGuide, tweeted that all customers booked on Notre Dame experiences on the platform would be refunded and offered an alternative complimentary Paris tour.